Electrical Safety Advice for Holiday Let Owners

 Holiday homes don’t come cheap, in fact, they’re likely to be one of the biggest investment you have.
 As a holiday home owner it’s vital you keep your property safe or you could be looking at a financial disaster.

-One major risk for holiday home owners is electrical safety.
+One major risk is electrical safety.
 Faulty electrics can result in serious injury, death or fire.
 If you fail to maintain electrical installations and appliances you could be accountable.

 According to Electrical Safety First, last year in the UK 54.4% of fires in the home where caused by electricity.
 Tumble dryers and plastic-backed fridge-freezers are the primary cause.
 ITV reported that since 2004 over 750 dryers have caught fire and plastic-backed fridge-freezers were linked to 214 fires.